 8. Makki ki Roti-Sarson ka Saag

 The most popular dish from Punjab is served with homemade white butter.
-Sarson ka saag is made from mustard green leaves and Makki ki roti is maize flour flatbread.
-It is often eaten for lunch and dinner.
+Mustard green leaves make Sarson ka saag, and maize flour flatbread is used for Makki ki roti.
+People often eat it for lunch and dinner.
 It is the most wanted dish, especially in winters.

 9. Prawn Vindaloo

 It is a famous hot and spicy Goan dish.
-Vindaloo is mainly served with rice, pav or rotis depend on the taste of the eater.
+The eater’s taste determines whether Vindaloo is mainly served with rice, pav, or rotis.
 Goa has various takes on vindaloo.

 Chaat refers to a delicious savoury snack.
-It is typically served at a roadside food stall or food carts.
+Roadside food stalls or food carts typically serve it.
 Most chaats originated in parts of utter Pradesh.
 The chaat specialties vary from city to city.
 Some popular chaat items are pani-puri, aloo tikki, dahi vada and sev puri.

 It is a popular dish in Orissa and Assam.
 It is basically rice pastry with different variations such as til pitha (sesame seeds stuffed pitha) and nariyal pitha (shredded coconut-filled pitha).